itteco/iframely/README.md

 Generally MIME type defines method to render link as widget.

+MIME type is an expected http response "content-type" of data behind '"href"'.
+Type of content defines rendering method.

 There are following types for now:
  - `"text/html"` - this could be rendered as `<iframe>`.
  - `"application/javascript"` - JavaScript widget with dynamic page embedding with `<script>` tag.